-403(b) Retirement Plans
+Understanding 403(b) Retirement Plans

-A 403(b) plan, also known as a tax-sheltered annuity (TSA) plan, is a retirement plan for certain employees of public schools, employees of certain tax-exempt organizations and certain ministers.
-It allows employees to make tax-deferred contributions from their salary to invest in retirement savings.
+A 403(b) plan, commonly referred to as a tax-sheltered annuity (TSA) plan, is a retirement savings program designed specifically for certain employees of public schools, tax-exempt organizations and certain ministers.
+This plan enables eligible employees to make contributions directly from their salary on a tax-deferred basis, allowing them to invest in a variety of retirement savings vehicles.
+By deferring taxes on these contributions until withdrawal, participants can potentially accumulate a larger nest egg for retirement.

 What is a 403(b) retirement plan?